maazkhandev75/RailSync/README.md

    - Check the session status using the following endpoints:
      `/sessionCheckUser`
      `/sessionCheckAdmin`
+   - If you are not sure about database connection you can check through:
+     `/checkDatabaseConnection`
+   - If due to any reason database connection is lost you can reconnect using:
+     `/connectDatabase`

 5. Test Case
   - **SEARCH TRAIN FROM `LHR TO ISL` ON `14 JUNE 2024`**